 - Residual sprays

-These are especially common in poultry farms and food businesses.
+These are common in farms and food production areas.

 Conclusion